Overheating is a major cause of insulation and bearing failure. 3 phase motor overheating reasons are as under:

 High-Resistance Connection: A high-resistance connection is one of the more frequent causes of electric motor failure.
 Because of a motor’s high starting current, its ampere load is very different from most electrical loads.

 Every connection in the motor’s supply circuit is subjected to a brief high-ampere stress when it starts.
-These connections should be checked regularty (more often if the motor starts frequently).
+These connections should be checked regularly (more often if the motor starts frequently).

 Increasing the supply line wire size (one size above the code requirement) is a one-time cost that decreases the chance of motor failure.